tinho-mp4/tinho-mp4/README.md

-Hi 👋 My name is Juned Miah
 ===========================

 Software Engineer
 -----------------

 Hi!
-I'm tinho.
+I'm jnd.
 I'm a Software Engineer from Wales 🏴󠁧󠁢󠁷󠁬󠁳󠁿 who specializes in JavaScript, Python and C#

 * 🌍  I'm based in United Kingdom
 * ✉️  You can contact me at [junedmiah69@outlook.com](mailto:junedmiah69@outlook.com)